 Most mortgage lenders do not want to be in the business of owning real estate.
 This means that lenders are highly motivated to auction off foreclosures quickly.
 Buyers can take advantage of this fact to get a great price.

-By the time a property goes to auction, the owners have probably known for several months that they are losing their home.
+When property goes to auction, the owners have known for several months that they are losing their home.
 It is not uncommon for disgruntled owners to intentionally inflict damage before they vacate a property.
 You might walk into a house to find filthy carpets, damaged walls, and a myriad of other problems.

 You might also have to buy the home sight unseen.
 Unless you viewed the home in the pre-foreclosure stage, you will not have an opportunity to inspect it before the auction.
 Furthermore, you must have the financial means to pay cash for the property if you make the winning bid.